 4-Day Classical Greece Tour

 Delve into Classical Greece with this 4-day itinerary and visit some of the most prominent ancient cities in the country.
-If you want to do this tour at your own leisure, you’ll need to hire a car and enjoy driving, since the whole excursion is 1,400 km long.
+If you want to do this tour at your own leisure, you’ll need to hire a car and enjoy driving, since the whole day trip is almost 528 mi (850 km) long.

 To do this 4-day itinerary around Athens, we recommend renting a car with GPS (or using your phone’s GPS), as the roads are not always well-marked.